 The General Musicianship questions can be seen as a practical alternative to written theory exams.
 From the earliest grades, candidates are asked to identify simple elements of notation.
 By the higher grades this grows to identifying chords, understanding Italian musical terms, and recognising cadences.

-RSL’s first attempt at a classical syllabus is in my honest opinion a genuine masterstroke, delivering the modern approach to traditional piano assessment that many teachers have been asking for, while offering a realistic two-way bridge with their contemporary music assessments.
+RSL’s first attempt at a classical syllabus is something of a masterstroke, delivering the modern approach to traditional piano assessment that many teachers have been asking for, while offering a realistic two-way bridge with their contemporary music assessments.

 The repertoire choices may straddle genres and emphasise popular “new classical” pieces, but RSL deliver impressive variety with consistent glitz and polish, and I suspect that many will find their syllabus a lot more inspiring than the alternatives.

 The technical development RSL encourages offers some relief to those of us in the teaching profession who have despaired at the declining importance that these crucial foundations seem to be being afforded elsewhere.

 And insofar as curriculum and syllabus go hand in glove, the combined impact of RSL’s supporting tests could steer lessons in a more useful, contemporary direction, helping students develop a better grasp of the music they play both by internalising the sound and understanding the symbol.

 As for the lavish books that accompany the syllabus, they provide a superb learning resource whether one wants to take exams or not.